Spirited Away: Home media

 Spirited Away was first released on VHS and DVD formats in Japan by Buena Vista Home Entertainment on 19 July 2002.
 The Japanese DVD releases include storyboards for the film and the special edition includes a Ghibli DVD player.
-Spirited Away sold 5.5 million home video units in Japan by 2007, and holds the record for most home video copies sold of all-time in the country as of 2014.
+Spirited Away sold 5.5 million home video units in Japan by 2007, and holds the record for most home video copies sold of all time in the country as of 2014.
 The movie was released on Blu-ray by Walt Disney Studios Japan on 14 July 2014, and DVD was also reissued on the same day with a new HD master, alongside several other Studio Ghibli movies.

 In North America, the film was released on DVD and VHS formats by Walt Disney Home Entertainment on 15 April 2003.
 The attention brought by the Oscar win resulted in the film becoming a strong seller.
 The bonus features include Japanese trailers, a making-of documentary which originally aired on Nippon Television, interviews with the North American voice actors, a select storyboard-to-scene comparison and The Art of Spirited Away, a documentary narrated by actor Jason Marsden.
-The movie was released on Blu-ray by and North America by Walt Disney Studios Home Entertainment on 16 June 2015.
+The movie was released on Blu-ray in North America by Walt Disney Studios Home Entertainment on 16 June 2015.
 GKIDS and Shout!
 Factory re-issued the film on Blu-ray and DVD on 17 October 2017 following the expiration of Disney's previous deal with Studio Ghibli in the country in North America.
 On 12 November 2019, GKIDS and Shout!
 Factory issued a North-America-exclusive Spirited Away collector's edition, which includes the film on Blu-ray, and the film's soundtrack on CD, as well as a 40-page book with statements by Toshio Suzuki and Hayao Miyazaki, and essays by film critic Kenneth Turan and film historian Leonard Maltin.
 Along with the rest of the Studio Ghibli films, Spirited Away was released on digital markets in the United States for the first time, on 17 December 2019.